vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-EsxiPasswordComplexity.md

 ## Synopsis

-Updates ESXi password complexity policy.
+Updates the password complexity for all ESX hosts in a cluster.

 ## Syntax